alexdeplov/alexdeplov.github.io/content/blog/2025/freebsd-vs-macos-for-daily-use-my-personal-migration-story.md

 ```

 ## Replaced MATE's UI fonts to SF Pro Display
+I found that the topic of matching macOS-style font rendering on X Server is a major point of debate online.
+I decided to use another approach: compare both screenshots to see how to achive closer look by tweaking X Server font rendering settings.

   1. Install <a href="https://github.com/sahibjotsaggu/San-Francisco-Pro-Fonts" target="_blank">SF Pro Display, Regular</a> and set it as default in MATE's UI.</p>
   2. To set MATE's font rendering similar to macOS I connected both computers to my 1080p monitor and made screenshots on both operating systems, then step by step I tried to achieve similarity **as close as possible** by using Figma and zoom tool and different FreeType font rendering settings.
 Here is result that I achieved: